Skip to content

 By Jirapat Taechajongjintana.
 Stanford University. --- I once recalled my grandmother telling me her story of childhood yore; her eyes sparkled as she flashbacked to those moments of the “good old days”.
 “We lived differently then,” she said.

-Tagged 2013, asia, china, colonialism, taechajongjintana
+Tagged 2013, asia, china, colonialism, International, taechajongjintana

 Posts navigation